1st Edition

 Biography

-Nadia Atia is Reader in Postcolonial and Global Literature in the Department of English at Queen Mary University of London, UK.
-Her current research examines representations of home in diasporic Iraqi fiction, queer sexualities in Arab writing and crime and other Arab ‘genre’ fiction.
+Nadia Atia is Reader in Postcolonial and Global Literature in the School of the Arts at Queen Mary University of London, UK.
+Her current research examines representations of home in diasporic Iraqi fiction, queer sexualities in Arab writing, and crime and other Arab ‘genre’ fiction.

 Lindsey Moore is Reader in Postcolonial Literatures in the Department of English Literature and Creative Writing at Lancaster University, UK.
 Her current research is on Palestinian literature in English and on literary and other ways of countermapping urban Palestine.